Genome-Factory: A Library for Tuning, Deploying, and Interpreting Genomic Foundation Models: Empirical Study

-\paragraph{Results.} We present a detailed comparison of training efficiency across different fine-tuning strategies in \cref{tab:training-efficiency-part1}.
+\paragraph{Results.} We present a detailed quantitative comparison of training efficiency across three different fine-tuning strategies in \cref{tab:training-efficiency-part1}.
 The table reports the number of trainable parameters, peak GPU memory consumption, and throughput measured in thousands of tokens per second.
-Among all methods, adapter tuning shows the highest efficiency.
+Among all available methods, adapter tuning consistently shows the highest efficiency.
 For example, the DNABERT-2 adapter uses only 0.2 million trainable parameters, consumes 2.09 gigabytes of memory, and reaches a throughput of 124,000 tokens per second.
 In contrast, full fine-tuning for the same model updates 117 million parameters, uses 7.30 gigabytes of memory, and processes only 41,000 tokens per second.
 The adapter module allows users to adjust its internal structure to meet specific hardware or speed constraints.
 LoRA also offers strong efficiency gains.
 For DNABERT-2, it reduces the parameter count to 1.49 million and improves throughput to 44,000 tokens per second while reducing memory usage compared to full fine-tuning.
 Full fine-tuning remains the most expensive.
 It requires updating all model parameters, consumes the most GPU memory, and achieves the lowest throughput.
 Due to its extreme cost, we exclude full fine-tuning for the 7B-parameter EVO model.

-To further evaluate scalability, we compare LoRA and full fine-tuning across different model sizes in \cref{tab:scaling-efficiency-nt-go}.
+To assess scalability, we compare LoRA and full fine-tuning across different model sizes in \cref{tab:scaling-efficiency-nt-go}.
 For the Nucleotide Transformer, scaling from 500 million to 2.5 billion parameters lowers the LoRA parameter ratio from 0.9\% to 0.5\%, increases memory savings from 16\% to 32\%, and boosts throughput from 1.20 to 1.39 times compared to full tuning.
 A similar trend appears in GenomeOcean.
 Scaling from 100 million to 500 million parameters decreases the parameter ratio from 1.5\% to 0.7\%, increases memory savings from 5\% to 21\%, and raises throughput from 1.01 to 1.27 times.
 These results show that LoRA becomes effective as model size grows, making it a strong choice for adapting large genomic models within \methodac.
-All the above findings align with practical expectations and demonstrate the functionality of our Model Loader, Model Trainer, and Inference Engine modules.
+These findings align with expectations and demonstrate the functionality of our Model Loader, Model Trainer, and Inference Engine.